-1. Albeni Falls Wildlife Mitigation Projects Projects #199206100, #199206103, #199206102, #199206105, #199206106 and #200800700
+1. Albeni Falls Wildlife Mitigation Projects #199206100, #199206103, #199206102, #199206105, #199206106 and #200800700

 The Albeni Falls Wildlife Mitigation Project (Project) was developed to protect, restore, enhance, and maintain the long-term quality of wetland and riparian habitat in northern Idaho and eastern Washington as ongoing mitigation for the construction of the Albeni Falls hydroelectric project and inundation caused by the project.
-An Interagency Work Group comprising wildlife managers from tribal, federal, and state agencies directs wildlife mitigation implementation in the Kootenai, Pend Oreille, and Coeur d'Alene subbasins.
+An Interagency Work Group comprising wildlife managers from tribal, federal, and state agencies directs where wildlife mitigation implementation occurs in the Kootenai, Pend Oreille, and Coeur d'Alene subbasins.
 This Work Group is unique in the Columbia Basin.
 The project's goal is to fully mitigate wildlife habitat losses associated with the construction and operation of Albeni Falls Dam.
 The Work Group envisions the protection and enhancement of 28,587 Habitat Units (HUs) over the next 15-20 years with the understanding that those HUs will be maintained in perpetuity.
-While the Work Group no longer meets regularly, the function of the Albeni Falls Wildlife Mitigation capital account project (#199206100) allows flexibility to purchase wildlife lands by the members as the opportunities come about.

-The narratives received in this review reflect two new developments.
-First, Idaho Fish and Game (IDGF) propose to withdraw its portion of capital funds from the Albeni Falls Wildlife Mitigation (# 199206100), for inclusion into IDFG's existing project #199206103.
-And second, the Upper Columbia United tribes (UCUT) wildlife M&E project (Project #2008-007-00) has ISRP support and a funding recommendation from the Committee.
-However, not all sponsors of the Albeni Falls Mitigation projects have committed to participate in the pilot phase of this monitoring approach.
+The narratives received in this review reflect two dramatic changes to the way the mitigation implementation was intended to occur in the Kootenai, Pend Oreille, and Coeur d'Alene subbasins as part of the Albeni Falls mitigation.
+First, Idaho Fish and Game proposed to secure capital funds, individually, outside of the umbrella Work Group, for its own acquisition plans (project #199206103).
+And second, the Upper Columbia United tribes (UCUT) wildlife M&E project (Project #2008-007-00) has general support and a funding recommendation without commitment of all Work Group members to share in a cooperative demonstration phase of this monitoring approach.